-An applicant will be scored on the above factors and priority given to those with the highest score.
 Where viability for 100% affordable housing provision cannot be achieved, an element of market housing may be included within a rural exception scheme to subsidise the delivery of affordable homes.
 In such cases, land owners will be required to provide additional supporting evidence in the form of an open book development appraisal for the proposal containing inputs assessed and verified by a chartered surveyor.

-- 6.5.0.1 Paragraph 54 of the National Planning Policy Framework sets out the mechanism for the provision of affordable housing through Rural Exception Sites [21].
-However the current system is not working in rural areas like Tysoe, so we need to champion our own scheme to ensure this provision is met.
-We want to create a small development offering well designed affordable housing including housing designed specifically for the elderly and following the lines of successful projects elsewhere. - 6.5.0.2 Such a scheme will be an exception to the policies set out in Housing Policy 2 and Housing Policy 5, because it will further the economic, environmental and social well-being of the area. - 6.5.0.3 In October 2016, the Plan steering group, in conjunction with Warwickshire Rural Community Council, conducted a Housing Needs Survey on the issue of providing the homes necessary to maintain the vitality of our community [22].
-This survey identified a need for 11 new homes in Tysoe parish for households with a local connection. - 6.5.0.4 In September 2017 the housing waiting list identified a further eight households registered with an address in Tysoe likely to require accommodation.
+- 6.5.0.1 Paragraph 64 of the National Planning Policy Framework sets out the mechanism for the provision of affordable housing through Rural Exception Sites and is an area of considerable opportunity [21].
+To take advantage of this we would need to champion our own community-led scheme to create a small development which could offer well designed affordable housing for both younger and older residents.
+There is currently little provision for either, and the scheme could follow the lines of successful projects elsewhere. - 6.5.0.2 Such a scheme will be an exception to the policies set out in Housing Policy 2 and Housing Policy 5, because it will further the economic, environmental and social well-being of the area. - 6.5.0.3 In October 2016, the Plan steering group, in conjunction with Warwickshire Rural Community Council, conducted a Housing Needs Survey on the issue of providing the homes necessary to maintain the vitality of our community [22].
+This survey identified a need for 11 new homes in Tysoe parish for households with a local connection. - 6.5.0.4 In November 2018 the housing waiting list identified a further 16 households registered with an address in Tysoe likely to require accommodation. - 6.5.0.5 The data from this 2016 Survey showed that 79% of the respondents who answered the question were supportive of a small affordable housing scheme to meet the identified needs of local people within the parish. - 6.5.0.6 The Housing Needs Survey also showed an ageing population, with 72% of respondents aged 45 or older, revealing an imbalance with potential consequences for the long term sustainability of the community.
+In the Parish Plan, the age profile of the community showed a marked drop off between the ages of 21-34 while 34% of households in the parish were beyond retirement age.

-6.5.0.5 This gives the following total requirement: